hooverken/ARMPowershell/README.md

 The name of the storage account must be 15 characters or less to avoid legacy netBIOS issues.

-### storageAccountRGName

-The name of the resource group that the storage account is in.

 ### profileShareName

 The name of the Azure Files share that you will use with FSLogix.